ThatBadName/IV-4/README.md

 *The code for IV-5 will be kept private*

-**I will try and update this every week (if there is an update)**
+**I will try and update this every week (if there is an update)** *Please make sure that you give me some credit for the bot.
+If you don't I will take action*